mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 - A config property named `"webExt"` included in a `package.json` file in the current directory.
 - A config file named `web-ext-config.js` in the current directory.

-If a home directory config and a local directory config define the same option, the value from the latter file will be used.
+If a home directory config and a local directory config define the same option, the value from the latter file is used.

 To disable automatic loading of configuration files, set this option: